 Challenges of Exceeding Height Restrictions

 Exceeding established height limits presents significant risks and potential consequences that can affect the safety and legality of your travel.
-Collisions with overpasses, bridges, or tunnels are among the most immediate dangers when a vehicle exceeds the maximum height or maximum trailer length.
-Such incidents can lead to severe structural damages to both the infrastructure and the vehicle, potentially resulting in costly repairs and legal penalties.
+Collisions with overpasses, bridges, or tunnels are among the most immediate dangers when a vehicle exceeds the height or maximum trailer length.
+Such incidents can lead to severe structural damage to the infrastructure and the vehicle, potentially resulting in costly repairs and legal penalties.

 Legal Penalties and Safety Risks: